 If there are any additional questions I can answer, please let me know.
 Thanks again for meeting with me to speak about this exciting opportunity.

-This first template for a thank-you email after an interview is short and to the point, but it gets the job done.
-If you want to distinguish yourself a little more in a thank-you email, you might try something like this:
+If you want to distinguish yourself a little more in your thank-you email, you might try something like this:

 Hello [person’s name],

 Thank you so much for meeting with me [insert day] and discussing the exciting job opportunity at [company name].

 I’m very interested in the position and believe my [two/five/ten] years’ experience [writing marketing copy/managing a sales team/designing websites] would be valuable as your company [is rebranding/courting new customers].

 You mentioned that your team is in the middle of an [expansion/migration to the cloud], and I wanted to offer you a few ideas I think would help [briefly talk about your ideas].

 You’ll find some links to my [rebranding work/website redesign] at the bottom of this email.

 I look forward to hearing from you about next steps in the interview process and would be happy to answer any other questions you have about my fit for this position.

 The two thank-you note examples above would likely work well for many companies.
 But if you are applying for a job in a more buttoned-up industry, you might want a slightly different tone.
 (However, even in a company with a formal culture, a candidate for a web developer position may find that the people she meets are more casual than the client-facing side of the business, so use your best judgment.)
 If you are interviewing for a financial or consulting position at an accounting firm or somewhere similar, this third option might be for you: